james-menzies/actf/README.md

 ## How to Install

 To use the AutoComplete TextField control, you will need to use either a Maven or Gradle build.
+I would recommend using Java 11+ when using this control.
+I haven't tested it with earlier versions.

 ### Installing with Gradle